tilschuenemann/ledger-cli/README.md

 ### Historical View

-Another export is the history.csv, where you'll find your day-to-day spendings and your daily balance (incase your bank exports feature a starting or end balance).
+Another export is the _history.csv_, where you'll find your day-to-day spendings and your daily balance (incase your bank exports feature a starting or end balance).

 | date       | amount | balance |